-Microcephaly is a neurodevelopmental disorder that causes significantly small head size in infants compared to other infants of the same gender and age.
-Most microcephaly cases happen due to abnormal brain development during fetal life or cessation of brain growth during infancy.
+Microcephaly in babies is a neurodevelopmental disorder characterized by a significantly smaller head size compared to other infants of the same age and gender.
+Most cases of microcephaly occur due to abnormal brain development during fetal life or cessation of the growth of the brain during infancy.

-Read this post to know about the symptoms, causes, risk factors, treatment, and prevention of microcephaly in infants.
+Read this post to learn more about the symptoms, causes, risk factors, treatment, and prevention of microcephaly in infants.

 Signs And Symptoms Of Microcephaly

 Significantly smaller head size for the age is the primary sign of microcephaly in infants.
 Other signs and symptoms associated with microcephaly may include the following (1).

 - Backward-sloping forehead